 The polka chinata (crouched polka) is a rarity in ballroom dancing: it was performed exclusively by pairs of men.
 It originated in Bologna around 1900 and had nearly disappeared when Giancarlo Stagni, a professor and dance master, rediscovered it in the 1990s and began teaching it to his dancers.
 Theater-maker and choreographer Alessandro Sciarroni, whose work inhabits the tension between tradition and modernity, found the dance, its hypnotic nature, and its near-extinction fascinating.

-In addition to the performance at PS21, dancers Giovanfrancesco Giannini and Gianmaria Borzillo will lead free workshops in polka chinata following the performance for dancers and non-dancers, diving into the polka and invoking the spirit of the community to save the dance from the brink of extinction.
+Immediately after the performance, Sciarroni's dancers Giovanfrancesco Giannini and Gianmaria Borzillo will lead free workshops in the polka chinata for dancers and non-dancers alike, diving into the form and invoking the spirit of the community to save the dance from the brink of extinction.
+Open to all.

 Dancers Giovanfrancesco Giannini and Gianmaria Borzillo, photo by Cult TV